-If you want to grow your career in supply chain management (SCM), consider the 11 reasons below to get an online Master of Science in Supply Chain Management from the University of Tennessee, Knoxville’s Haslam College of Business.
+If you want to grow your career in supply chain management (SCM), consider the 11 reasons below to study Supply Chain Management from the University of Tennessee, Knoxville’s Haslam College of Business.

 - Supply Chain Functions: planning, sourcing, manufacturing, logistics, talent, risk analysis, and performance measurement.
 Learn to support individual enterprises and the supply chain as a whole.